 Dick is an avid wildlife photographer whose focus mainly lies on capturing birds in flight.
 Born in a suburb of Boston, he has been outdoors since he was in his single digits fishing with a bobber on Whitman's Pond.
 This led to a serious addiction to fishing bass for the past 50 or so years (boy he feels old!) as well as guiding Smallmouth bass in Maine for many years.
 Half of his adult life has been either on a boat fishing all over the country or hiking in the woods to find a favorite fishing spot.

-After owning a nuisance wildlife business for a quarter of a century with an expertise in bats and also providing solutions to excluding and relocating many species of wildlife (no harm done to wildlife), wildlife photography seemed to be a natural transition after retiring in 2014.
+After owning a nuisance wildlife business for a quarter of a century with expertise in bats and also providing solutions to excluding and relocating many species of wildlife (no harm is done to wildlife), wildlife photography seemed to be a natural transition after retiring in 2014.
 Studying many species of wildlife, their breeding and the way they gained access to homes and commercial buildings, has given him extensive expertise and knowledge of wildlife and their habits.
-Birds, coincidentally were a major part of his work.
+Birds, coincidentally, were a major part of his work.

 After being a businessman for the better part of 35 plus years, making your time spent with Dick in the field a memorable one is of the utmost importance.
 So come along for a day...or a week and make shooting wildlife a simplified process instead of the nightmare cameras can give people while "trying to get the shot" and suddenly the shot is gone.